Miami Hurricanes men's basketball: Facilities

-Miami Beach Auditorium

 Miami Beach Convention Center

 The Miami Hurricanes played their home games at the Miami Beach Convention Center from 1956-1971.

 James L. Knight Center (1985–1988)

 On November 12, 1985, the Knight Sports Complex was dedicated at a gala banquet that was held on the basketball courts of the new structure.
 CBS basketball analyst Billy Packer served as the evening’s guest speaker for an event that welcomed more than 500 guests to the on-campus home of Hurricane basketball.
 The facility served as the practice home to the men’s and women’s basketball programs, while also housing the men’s basketball coaching staff offices until the team moved to Miami Arena in 1988.
 In addition, the Knight Sports Complex enabled the athletic program to more than double the size of the existing strength room, while also providing meeting rooms and lecture rooms for all of Miami’s student-athletes.